habernal/blank-peer-review-forms-nlp/README.md

-# blank-peer-review-forms-nlp
+# Blank peer-review forms for offline reviewing

-A collection of blank peer-review forms for various NLP venues and journals
+A collection of blank peer-review forms for various NLP venues and journals.

+I'm writing peer reviews mostly offline in a text file (markdown) and copy&pasting to the official submission system afterwards.

+I've been using this method for years, so it might be worth sharing, as new review requests arrive.

+## Forms

+* TACL (Transactions of the ACL), for 'empirical medhods' papers: [tacl-empirical-methods.md]